Eden Ramblers

 Eden Ramblers was a rugby league club in Auckland which played in the Auckland Rugby League competition from 1911 to 1913.
+They were based in the Avondale suburb of Auckland where they largely trained and played and held meetings in Point Chevalier.

 Club History

 Formation

 On 11 April the New Zealand Herald reported that there was "every probability of a club forming in Avondale" and the league would send officials on the night of the 12th to meet with interested parties.
+The first meeting was held in Carter's Hall, Point Chevalier on Wednesday 12 April.
+Mr. Harry Oakley, secretary of the Auckland Rugby League presided.
+While Percy Ussher, treasurer also addressed the meeting.
+H.A.
+Cummings moved, and Bob Noone seconded "that a club be formed to play under Northern Union rules, to affiliate with the Auckland Provincial Rugby League".
+The motion was carried unanimously.
+Mr. John Bollard, M.P. was elected as the first president of the club and B. Noone the honorary secretary ex officio.
+Thirty members handed their names to the secretary.
+It was said that they would be made up of players representing the Avondale, Point Chevalier, and Mount Albert districts.
+The club stated that they intended to enter a team for both senior and junior grades.
+It was also noted that there had been a misunderstanding about the meeting venue and an apology was given to some of the Avondale players.
+Their next meeting was put down for Wednesday, 19 April at the same location.

-The club was formed on the evening of 26 April at a meeting in the Avondale Public Hall.
+The club met again on the evening of 26 April at a meeting in the Avondale Public Hall which still stands, to the left of the Hollywood Cinema.
 Mr. John Bollard, M.P. (president of the club) presided over the meeting.
 It was decided to name the club the Eden Ramblers Football Club with their colours to be green and gold.
 The following were elected to their first board:- Hon.
 Secretary, Mr. B. Noone; management committee, Messrs W.A.
 Cummings, J Eddowes, W. Fairweather, M. Morrow, and J. Denyer.
 With the addition of “several new members” the total club membership was “close to 50”.
 They had already begun to organise a practice match at Victoria Park with the Ponsonby United club.

-Contrary to their name they were not based near Mt Eden or Eden Park.
-Their first ever meeting was in Avondale and they practised and played some matches also in Avondale.
-However all of their weekly meetings and social gatherings were at the Point Chevalier Hall meaning they were more based in the western suburbs.
-One possible explanation for their choice of name was that their first club president, M.P.
+On 29 April it was reported that "the newly formed Avondale club will practice with the Ponsonby players at Victoria Park" on the same day.
+Their first ever meeting was in Point Chevalier however they practised and played some matches also in Avondale.
+One possible explanation for their choice of name (Eden) was that their first club president, M.P.
 John Bollard was the M.P. for the Eden Electorate which Avondale was a part of.